header logo

 Last minute goals in football history: Nacer Chadli: Belgium 3-2 Japan (2018 World Cup – Round of 16)

 However, Japan's advantage did not last long.
-Jan Vertonghen opened up a glimmer of hope for Belgium with an excellent header, before Marouane Fellaini equalized.
-Although Japan played more impressively and created many chances, they could not take advantage of them in the final third.
-Just when everyone thought the match would go into extra time, Belgium launched a sharp counter-attack.
-In the decisive moment, Romelu Lukaku wisely let the ball slip through, allowing Nacer Chadli to run in and finish delicately, ending a memorable comeback.
+Jan Vertonghen sparked hope for Belgium with an excellent header before Marouane Fellaini equalized.
+Although Japan played more impressively and created many chances, they could not capitalize on their opportunities in the attacking third.
+When everyone thought the match would go into extra time, Belgium launched a sharp counter-attack.
+In the decisive moment, Romelu Lukaku wisely let the ball slip through, allowing Nacer Chadli to run in and score with precision, sealing a memorable comeback.

 9. Ben Watson: Wigan Athletic 1-0 Manchester City (2013 FA Cup Final)

-The 2012/13 season ended with an emotional FA Cup final, with Manchester City continuing their title challenge.
-Having been overtaken by Manchester United in the Premier League title race and surprisingly beaten by Aston Villa in the EFL Cup final, City were desperate for a trophy to salvage their season.
-However, their opponents, Wigan Athletic, a small club, proved to be an unlikely obstacle that few expected to cause an upset.
+The 2012/13 season ended with an emotional FA Cup final, where Manchester City aimed to secure a much-needed trophy.
+Manchester City had been overtaken by Manchester United in the Premier League title race and surprisingly beaten by Aston Villa in the EFL Cup final.
+As a result, they were desperate for a trophy to salvage their season.
+However, their opponents, Wigan Athletic, a small club, turned out to be an unexpected obstacle capable of causing an upset.

 Best last minute goals in football history: Ben Watson